joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/5_Task Management.md

 ## S_GetLoadAverage

 Returns the total number of time slices granted divided by the total number of running tasks.
 Result should be considered approximate.
-This function does not iterate through tasks.
+This function does not iterate through tasks and is not slow.

 The load average is a value that represents how much CPU the average task is using.

-Subsystems can use this for advanced scheduling.

 ## HookIdle